loggingpython-Community/loggingpython/README.md

 ---

 We welcome your contributions to the development of loggingpython.
 If you have feedback, suggestions or would like to contribute to the development, please visit our [GitHub repository](https://github.com/loggingpython-Community/loggingpython) for more information.
-You can also find more details in our [wiki](https://github.com/loggingpython-Community/loggingpython/wiki)
+You can also find more details in our [wiki](https://github.com/loggingpython-Community/loggingpython/wiki) or in the folder `Docs`.
-.
 For more detailed information, please also visit our package page on [PyPi](https://pypi.org/project/loggingpython).

 ---